2023 Solar Incentives Guide for Carlisle, PA - Tax Credits & Rebates

 More information about the new Inflation Reduction Act can be found here.
 Your local Carlisle solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.

 There are often also state solar incentives in addition to those provided by the federal government.
 Rebates, tax credits and more can be offered at a more local level.
 These incentives might be provided by the Pennsylvania government, or by your county or municipality.
 Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Carlisle

-The expanding number of available solar incentives has helped tremendously increase the use of solar power nationwide over the last 15 years.
-You may receive solar incentives from the federal government, the Pennsylvania government or from your local utility company.
-Call your local solar panel installation expert today to find out more information and to save the most money possible on a solar system for your Carlisle home.
+Solar incentives might be provided by your local utlity company, the Pennsylvania government or the federal government.
+The large number of available incentives has facilitated the nationwide growth of solar energy use in the last 15 years.
+Speak with your local solar panel installation expert today to learn more and to save the most money possible on a solar system for your Carlisle home.